-Three purposes for the Flipbooks
+Three Purposes for the Flipbooks

-Third, to insure the child has the vocabulary to proceed independently in the reading program.
+To insure the child has the vocabulary to proceed independently in the reading program.
 If the two or three sounds the child is blending form a word that he or she does not know, the child has little hope of knowing if his or her blending is correct.
 The child learns to blend sounds into words using only words that are a part of his or her vocabulary.

 Sample Parent Dialog